Chipping Barnet: History

-Chipping Barnet was historically a civil parish of Hertfordshire and formed part of the Barnet Urban District from 1894.
-The parish was abolished in 1965 and the Chipping Barnet section of its former area was transferred from Hertfordshire to Greater London and the newly created London Borough of Barnet.
 In 1801 the parish had a population of 1,258 and covered an area of 1440 acre.
 By 1901 the parish was reduced to 380 acre and had a population of 2,893.
 In 1951 the population was 7,062.

-Barnet belonged to the County of Hertfordshire until 1965, when under the London Government Act 1963, East Barnet Urban District and Barnet Urban District were abolished and their area was transferred to Greater London to form part of the present-day London Borough of Barnet.
+The Barnet Urban District and the civil parishes it contained, including Chipping Barnet, were abolished in 1965, when the area was transferred from Hertfordshire to Greater London and the newly created London Borough of Barnet.

 At the beginning of the 21st century, a tongue-in-cheek movement calling for the name Barnet to be changed to "Barnét" began to gain the attention of the public and the national media, with many public road signs in the area regularly being altered to contain the accented character.

 Religious sites

 St John the Baptist Church is a landmark for miles around and stands in what was the centre of the town.
 It was erected by John de la Moote, abbot of St Albans, about 1400, the architect being Beauchamp.
 Playing on its antiquity, it continues to call itself "Barnet Church", although this is not an official title.
 It is in fact the parish church of Chipping Barnet only, whilst Christ Church is the parish church of High Barnet, St Mark's is the parish church of Barnet Vale, St James's is the parish church of New Barnet, and Holy Trinity is the parish church of the Lyonsdown district.
 In addition, St Mary the Virgin is the parish church of East Barnet and St John of Friern Barnet.
 The parish church of St Mary the Virgin, Monken Hadley (rebuilt 1494) also has parish boundaries that include a significant part of High Barnet, including much of Barnet High Street.